Our Facilities & Homes

 Daycare House (est. 2013)

 This home served as a daycare for the children of Healing House residents for six years.
-In 2020 it was converted to serve families with members in advanced recovery.
+In 2023 it was converted to serve men who are in advanced recovery.

 Benton Apartments (est. 2014)